mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     .collect { println(it) }
 ```

 In this case, we also add a log.
-Please, remember to say that the function should be retried or not returning the proper boolean value.
+Please remember to say that the function should be retried or not return the proper boolean value.
 Running the above code will make the fact an exception occurred more evident:

 ```
 Actor(id=Id(id=1), firstName=FirstName(firstName=Henry), lastName=LastName(lastName=Cavill))